arungudelli/python.shiksha/content/en/tips/write-to-file.md

 ## Working with Files

-While working with files in python, we need to take care of a few things.
+While working with files in Python, we need to take care of a few things.

 - Before writing to a file, we have to first open the file using `open()`